timsegraves/mongoid-geospatial/README.md

 Now to access this spatial information we can do this

     hudson.mouth  # => [-74.026667, 40.703056]

 If you need a hash

     hudson.mouth.to_hsh  # => { x: -74.026667, y: 40.703056 }

 If you are using GeoRuby or RGeo

     hudson.mouth.to_geo  # => NiceGeolib::Point

+Conventions: This lib uses #x and #y everywhere.
+1. It's shorter than lat or lng or another variation that also confuses.
+2. A point is a 2D mathematical notation, longitude/latitude is when you use that notation to map an sphere.
+In other words, all longitudes are 'xs' where not all 'xs' are longitudes.
+In the eyes of a moralist it's not even a valid position point, it does not have #z or #m.

 Distance and other geometrical calculations are delegated to the external library you choosed.
 More info about using RGeo or GeoRuby below.